animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Me, describing the proof in a nutshell:** It's an extremely recursive self creation that requires no cyclical death except in the infinitum.

+With some self confidence... it can persist. [grim look]

 ---

 **Limits of evidence**